Asishvenkat/shopkart-landing/README.md

 - [Project Images](#project-images)
 - [Conclusion](#conclusion)

-# MERN Stack Product Landing Page
+---

+## Overview

 This project is a Product Landing Page built using the MERN stack.
 It includes a modern frontend interface and a functional backend search API, similar to an e-commerce homepage like Amazon or Flipkart.

 The application displays products fetched from MongoDB and allows users to search and filter them in real time.

 The focus of the project is on:

-- **Clean and responsive UI**
+- Clean and responsive UI
-- **Fast product search with autosuggestions**
+- Fast product search with autosuggestions
-- **Category-based filtering**
+- Category-based filtering
-- **Smooth user experience**
+- Smooth user experience
-- **Proper integration of React frontend with Node.js backend**
+- Proper integration of React frontend with Node.js backend

 This assignment demonstrates full-stack development skills using React, Node.js, Express, and MongoDB, along with UI design, API integration, and state management.